- What We Do

 Title II: In-kind food assistance; EFSP: Cash-based food assistance

-*Food Security Situation information provided by FEWS NET, FSNAU, and WFP as of January 2013
+٭Food Security Situation information is provided by FEWS NET and FSNAU as of September 2013